 - Bullfight Boss: Rhino again.
 Spidey even shouts "Toro, Toro!"

 - Cloudcuckoolander: Venom.
-He doesn't realize that it can't have been the real Spider-Man who raided the expo since he bumped into Peter whilst the heist was going on until Spidey points this out to him, and when asked for suggestions on who might have wanted the stolen technology, he suggests Namor, Thor, and Galactus, in an attempt to piss off Spidey.
+He doesn't realize that it can't have been the real Spider-Man who raided the expo since he bumped into Peter whilst the heist was going on until Spidey points this out to him ( although Eddie didn't even properly recognize Peter at first and needed to seriously think back to that day to realize his error), and when asked for suggestions on who might have wanted the stolen technology, he suggests Namor, Thor, and Galactus, in an attempt to piss off Spidey.
 Oh, and after the Daily Bugle, Venom is entirely concerned with surfing the Web rather than doing anything useful.
 After you defeat him in the sewers, he almost immediately becomes comedic relief for most of the rest of the game — and even then, the chase scene is one giant screwball sequence.

-- Composite Character: Venom is an (at first) villainous character bent on revenge on Spider-Man, but borrows much of the humor from the "lethal protector" era of the character even before teaming up with Spider-Man.
+- Composite Character: Venom is an (at first) (anti-)villainous character bent on revenge against Spider-Man as he was when first introduced, but borrows much of the humor and more noble intentions from the "lethal protector" era of the character even before teaming up with Spider-Man.

 - Continuity Nod: All over the place: